 This recipe stands right at that abundant seasonal intersection that makes our cute little corner of Canada feel like a southern California farmer’s market for about a month.
 My dad sends big baskets of grape tomatoes over around this time every year and I always slow-roast them (using this recipe), cover them in oil, and then keep them on hand in the refrigerator for a couple weeks.
 They’re perfect in and on so many things, but pasta is their ultimate final destination for me.

 We simply sauté the little cauliflower florets in lots of garlic with the tomatoes, make up our own little plant-powered cream with the soaked cashews, toss in lots of basil, chilies, green onions, and pasta.
 I threw in some peas (still growing around here!) and a quickie homemade vegan parmesan to make it extra lovely because we all need a little extra loveliness midweek, right?
-Hugs going out today and every day.
+If you’re into this pasta, you might like this Summer Garden Pasta recipe as well.

 CREAMY CAULIFLOWER PASTA WITH GARLIC & ROASTED TOMATOES